Mazuro45/hourcraft/README.md

 # Hourcraft
 Hourcraft is an Minecraft Adventure Map based on Hourglass, most Gamplay are the same but it is not an 1 to 1 recreation, the Storyplot is different and I also implemnted own Ideas for Gameplay features.
+Please read the Full Introductions carefully.
 >
 ## Cyberwave
 - all rights to Hourglass belong to Cyberwave, this is just a fanart version made in Minecraft.